m-a-c-e/Machine-Learning/README.md

 <img src="./Images/images/modality_comparison.png"/>
 </p>

-**Comparing Modalities:** So we can see that when we combine all three modalities the performance is highly improved compared to individual modalities which indicates that it is useful to follow a multimodal approach.
+In the above figure, we compare the performance of the SVM using the MD feature selection technique on individual modalities namely: text, audio, video and the combined modality (Text + Audio + Video).
 While comparing individual modality performance, video is superior, followed by audio and then text.
 Upon investigation, it was understood that the visual model provides more contextual cues than the textual or audio model when it comes to utterances.
 Audio along with its features on pitch and power of the vocal tract provides more information than text.
-Text provides the least contextual clues for the classifier to detect sarcasm accurately.
+Text provides the least contextual clues for the classifier to detect sarcasm accurately. (??
+Too generic ??).
+We can observe the behaviour from the above figure, where the combined modalities clearly outperform the individual modalities across all the metric. **Therefore, having multiple modalities can help extract more meaningful features that can in turn help capture the relations and hence achieve superior performance. **

 ### Supervised Learning